BigBIueWhale/deep_intent_search/README.md

 ## Future Research

-😱 Running the tool is very expensive.
+😱 Running the tool is very expensive (tested with Gemini 2.5 Flash).
 Observed to cost upwards of $5 USD for every search pass on the 7 books of Harry Potter.

 <img src="./doc/gemini_api_billing.png" alt="Gemini API billing screenshot" width="500">